Woolly hare: Taxonomy and etymology

-Several subspecies of the woolly hare have been described, though many have been discounted by later species accounts.
-After Hodgson's 1940 description of the woolly hare (the nominate subspecies), he wrote an account of the species Lepus pallipes two years later, which would later be considered as the subspecies L. o. pallipes.
+Several subspecies of the woolly hare have been described, though many have been discounted by later research.
+Hodgson wrote an account of the species Lepus pallipes two years later, which would later be considered as the subspecies L. o. pallipes.
 Another species, Lepus hypsibius, was described in 1875 by William Thomas Blanford; he would reconsider this species, as well as Lepus pallipes, to be varieties of the woolly hare in 1898.
-Two subspecies—L. o. kozlovi and L. o. przewalskii—were described in 1907 by Konstantin Satunin as distinct species in the hare genus Lepus.
+Two subspecies—L. o. kozlovi and L. o. przewalskii—were described in 1907 by Konstantin Satunin as distinct species.
 Another subspecies, L. o. grahami, was described in 1928 by Alfred Brazier Howell (as Lepus grahami).
 The woolly hare's systematics were clarified by Guiquan Cai and Zuojian Feng in 1982, when they noted the distinguishing characteristics of each woolly hare subspecies and added two new names, L. o. qinghaiensis and L. o. qusongensis.
 The species' subgenus is either Proeulagus, according to A. A. Gureev, or Eulagos, according to Alexander Averianov.
 The Yunnan hare (Lepus comus), also part of Eulagos, was once a subspecies of the woolly hare.
 Studies on the ecology and physical characteristics of the Yunnan hare led to its classification as a separate species in the 1980s.

-The third edition of Mammal Species of the World, published in 2005, reworked the woolly hare's systematics and placed it into four subspecies:
+Robert S. Hoffmann and Andrew T. Smith's work in the third edition of Mammal Species of the World, published in 2005, reworked the woolly hare's systematics and placed it into four subspecies: